-Obtaining home a plant is similar to getting home a life.
+Getting a house plant is similar to getting your home a life.
 You will need to cultivate it with love and attention, not Rat Poop.
 So it becomes important to see and comprehend the set-up and environment of your space until you bring home a plant.
 It is crucial to make sure that the environment in your home/ office or any other space matches the demands of the plant.

 All plants require water, food and sun to survive.
 But different plants need different quantities of each.

-1. Water – Water your crops as per their demands.
+1. Water – Water your plants as per their demands.
 Plants need water, but not too much or too little.
-Most plants like having their roots always moist, but not moist.
+Most plants like having their roots moist, but not too moist.
 You need to provide your plant with consistent water.
 The majority of our indoor plants have coco peat as a base.
-Best way to check if you need to water the plant or not would be to check the coco peat and find out how warm it’s and water so.
+Best way to check if you need to water the plant or not would be to check the coco peat and find out how warm it is and water accordingly.
 If the coco peat is turning light brown and appears dry, you want to water the plant.
 But at the same time, you will need to make sure there’s not any clogging of water at the base.
-The best way to check this is to but your finger at the coco peat and assess whether it’s dry or moist from inside.
+The best way to check this is to put your finger in the coco peat and assess whether it’s dry or moist from inside.

-2. Light – The next most important thing is mild.
+2. Light – The next most important thing is light.
 Some crops need appropriate sun; on the other hand some may easily live without natural light or dim light.

-But a Bonsai requires at least 3-4 hours of sun on daily bases.
-Most foliage plants can perform with very little or no sunlight.
-You want to understand the mild requirement of your plant and then locate the best suitable spot for your plant in your home or office.
+But a Bonsai requires at least 3-4 hours of sun on a daily bases.
+Most foliage plants can grow with very little or no sunlight.
+You want to understand the requirement of your plant and then locate the best suitable spot for your plant in your home or office.
 Another crucial factor here would be to avoid temperature shocks to the plant.

-3. Preventing pest problems – Dirt clogs on the pores of the plant that makes it hard to respire.
+3. Preventing pest problems – Dirt clogs on the pores of the plant and that makes it hard to respire.
 You must wash the leaves of your plant many times each month.
-Straightforward way to do this is use a water spray.
-So every now and then you’re able to provide spray water on the leaves.
+The straightforward way to do this is use a water spray.
+So every now and then you’re able to spray water on the leaves.